automatika-robotics/kompass/README.md

   <img alt="Kompass Logo." src="docs/_static/Kompass_dark.png"  width="50%">
 </picture>

-Kompass is an event-driven navigation system designed with an easy-to-use and intuitive Python API.
+Welcome to Kompass!
+The fastest and most intuitive navigation stack known to man!
+Kompass is an event-driven navigation stack designed with an easy-to-use Python API.
 Kompass is built to be customizable, extendable and hardware-agnostic.
-It aims to implement the most cutting edge algorithms for all parts of the navigation stack.
-And most importantly, it allows users to create very sophisticated navigation capabilities for autonomous mobile robots, within a single python script.
+It implements highly optimized, GPU powered, versions of the most cutting edge algorithms for all parts of the navigation stack.
+And most importantly, it allows users to create very sophisticated navigation capabilities for autonomous mobile robots, with simple idomatic python.

 - Find out more about our [**motivation**](https://automatika-robotics.github.io/kompass/why.html) to create Kompass ✨
 - [**Install**](https://automatika-robotics.github.io/kompass/install.html) Kompass on your robot 🛠️